 - f.
 After taking care of an infected patient or one who is likely to be colonized with microorganisms of special clinical or epidemiologic significance, for example, multiply resistant bacteria. - g.
 Between contacts with different patients in high-risk units. - 2.
 For the maximum protection of personnel and patient, the following procedures should be followed.
 Please refer to your clinical or affiliation manual for specific procedure. - a.
-Gloves must always be worn when: - b.
-Touching blood, open tissues, saliva, sputum, mucous membranes, feces, or semen. - c.
-Touching blood soiled items, body fluids, secretions, or tissues as well as surfaces contaminated with them. - d.
-Examining all lesions. - e.
-All work must be completed on one patient, and the hands must be washed and regloved with a new pair of gloves before performing procedures on another patient. - 3.
+Student must follow COVID guidelines set by clinical affiliation, including always wearing a surgical mask. - b.
+Students are only allowed to participate in TB or COVID cases if they have been properly fit tested for a N95 mask or wear a PAPR. - c.
+Gloves must always be worn when: - i.
+Touching blood, open tissues, saliva, sputum, mucous membranes, feces, or semen. - ii.
+Touching blood soiled items, body fluids, secretions, or tissues as well as surfaces contaminated with them. - iii.
+Examining all lesions. - iv.
+All work must be completed on one patient, and the hands must be washed and re-gloved with a new pair of gloves before performing procedures on another patient. - 3.
 Surgical masks and/or chin length plastic face shields must be worn when splashing, splattering, or aerosolization of blood or other body fluids is likely to occur. - 4.
 Protective eyewear must be worn when splashing or splattering of blood or other body fluids is likely to occur. - 5.
 Reusable or disposable gowns, laboratory coats or uniforms must be worn when clothing is likely to be soiled with blood or other body fluids.
 Laboratory coats may be washed using a normal laundry cycle.
 Gowns must be changed at least daily or when visibly soiled with blood.
 Affiliating institution and individual program isolation policies must be followed. - 6.
 Use extreme care in handling sharp instruments and needles: - a.
 Sharp items (needles, scalpel blades and other sharp items) must be placed into puncture and leak proof containers located as close as practical to the area in which they were used. - b.
 Disposable needles should not be recapped, bent, broken, removed from disposable syringe, nor manipulated by hand after use. - 7.
 School of Health Sciences students and faculty who have exposed exudative lesions or weeping dermatitis should refrain from all direct patient care and handling instrument and equipment used in patient care until the condition resolves. - 8.
-Students with illnesses suggestive of an infectious etiology should report to the instructor or immediate supervisor and seek advice regarding fitness and duty prior to providing direct patient care. - 9.
-Solid waste contaminated with blood or other body fluids should be placed in sealed, sturdy impervious bags to prevent leakage of the contained items and be disposed of according to local or state environmental regulatory agencies and published recommendations. - 10.
+Students with illnesses suggestive of an infectious etiology should report to the instructor or immediate supervisor and seek advice regarding fitness and duty prior to providing direct patient care.

+- 9. Solid waste contaminated with blood or other body fluids should be placed in sealed, sturdy impervious bags to prevent leakage of the contained items and be disposed of according to local or state environmental regulatory agencies and published recommendations. - 10.
 To minimize the need for mouth-to-mouth resuscitation, mouthpieces, resuscitation bags or other ventilation devices should be strategically located in clinic areas.